stkent/stkent.github.io/_posts/2018-04-28-android-studio-shortcut-secrets.md

 ---

 Many “best Android Studio shortcuts” articles inhabit the blogosphere.
-Here are some perspectives on effective shortcut usage that I don't remember reading anywhere else.
+Here are some perspectives on effective shortcut usage that I don’t remember reading anywhere else.

 <!--more-->